-Walking the Walk: Deepening Moneythink’s Commitment to Racial Equity through Education + Action
+Walking the Walk: Deepening Moneythink’s Commitment to Racial Equity through Education and Action

 A note from Joshua Lachs, Moneythink’s CEO

 Bringing our Mission to Life

 Moneythink’s decade-long focus on empowering traditionally under-served and marginalized high school and college students inspires us to be a strong force for good.
 Our youth-centered financial capability work has uplifted and fueled tens of thousands of students these last 12 years.
 In many ways we can proudly say that our social justice mission, underscored with our human-centered design approach and explicit DEI value set, speaks for itself.
 And we take seriously our responsibility to serve many more students, families, and communities — putting them on the path to economic mobility and social capital as we aspire to help shape a more equitable and inclusive economy.

 Parallel to our student-focused mission, we also recognize that building an even more equitable and inclusive workplace is now paramount.
 One of the main reasons why I was so drawn to join Moneythink was because of the premium it has placed on DEI.
 From the get go, our co-founders embedded a social justice framework into our culture.
 This has been demonstrated through a variety of ways through the years.
 And yet… we know that there’s so much more that we can and should do.

 So, what might it look like if we set the bar even higher?
 What would it look like if we took the next steps to deeply enhance our cultural contexts, knowledge, and know-how so that we have a more nuanced — and better — understanding of the communities we serve, all the while fostering a team that actually practices continuous learning?
 What if we prioritized and invested in ongoing professional development activities that puts racial justice work at the center?
 And, in turn, how might this help enable us to make more informed, more holistic organizational decisions while simultaneously furthering our own growth, as individuals, to become more active agents of the change?